sopra-fs24-group-42/client/readme_inProgress.md

 ## Acknowledgments <a id="acknowledgements"></a>
 We want to thank our Teaching Assistant [Marco Leder](https://github.com/marcoleder) for guiding us through the course!

-## Attributions <a id="attributions"></a>
+## Image Attributions <a id="image-attributions"></a>
 We want to attribute the sources from where we got our public domain images:

-* Green Forest Background Image
+* Green Forest Background Image by <a href="https://www.wallpaperflare.com/aerial-photo-of-forest-trees-fog-green-nature-clouds-aesthetic-wallpaper-zadso/download/2560x1440">Wallpaper Flare</a>
-* Dark Forest Background Image
+* Dark Forest Background Image by <a href="https://www.rawpixel.com/image/3304611/free-photo-image-nature-monochrome-forest-fog?destination=%2Fimage%2F3304611%2Ffree-photo-image-nature-monochrome-forest-fog
+">rawpixel</a>
-* Werewolf Role Graphic
+* Werewolf Role Graphic by <a href="https://www.rawpixel.com/image/6257185/png-sticker-vintage ">rawpixel</a>
-* Seer Role Graphic
+* Seer Role Graphic by <a href="https://www.rawpixel.com/image/6265128/png-vintage-public-domain ">rawpixel</a>
-* Protector Role Graphic
+* Protector Role Graphic by <a href="https://www.rawpixel.com/image/6542648/image-flower-vintage-public-domain ">rawpixel</a>
-* Sacrifice Role Graphic
+* Sacrifice Role Graphic by <a href="https://www.rawpixel.com/image/6549194/png-light-vintage ">rawpixel</a>
-* Villager Role Graphic
+* Villager Role Graphic by <a href="https://www.rawpixel.com/image/6440115/vector-vintage-public-domain-black">rawpixel</a>
-* Tombstone Graphic
+* Tombstone Graphic by <a href="https://www.rawpixel.com/image/6265153/png-vintage-public-domain
+">rawpixel</a>
-* Outstretched Arm With Fist Graphic
+* Outstretched Arm With Fist Graphic by <a href="https://www.rawpixel.com/image/6304700/png-sticker-vintage ">rawpixel</a>
-* Skull Graphic
+* Skull Graphic by <a href="https://www.rawpixel.com/image/6265762/png-vintage-public-domain
+">rawpixel</a>
-* Walled Off Village Graphic
+* Walled Off Village Graphic by <a href="https://www.rawpixel.com/image/6314023/psd-vintage-public-domain-black ">rawpixel</a>
-* Crown Graphic
-*
-* Birds: Images by <a href="https://www.freepik.com/free-vector/hand-drawn-cute-animal-avatars-element-set_32987087.htm">Freepik</a>
+* Crown on Pillow Graphic by <a href="https://www.rawpixel.com/image/6438562/image-vintage-public-domain-black ">rawpixel</a>

 ## ©️ License <a id="license"></a>
 //License: Say how your project is licensed (see License guide3).